-According to a The Federal Motor Carry Safety Administration’s 2006 report, there are approximately 141,000 truck crashes every year.
-In 77,000 of these truck accidents – more than half – fault was attributed to the truck driver.
-This is interesting because we have been getting data from the American Trucking Assns. and the Truckload Carriers Association for years telling us that the truck driver’s are rarely at fault in truck accidents.
+According to The Federal Motor Carry Safety Administration’s 2006 report, there are approximately 141,000 truck crashes every year.
+In 77,000 of these truck accidents – more than half – the fault was attributed to the truck driver.
+This is interesting because we have been getting data from the American Trucking Associations. and the Truckload Carriers Association for years telling us that the truck drivers are rarely at fault in truck accidents.
 Yet this ostensibly objective study says just the opposite.

 According to the FMCA 2006 report, the top 10 causes of truck accidents where the truck driver is a fault: